siewmeng/sm/file03_do_try_catch.md

 }
 ```
 **Step 2.
 Function**
 Assuming we create a function to test a electronic system.
-This function will read sensors input to determine if the system is health or raise an error if the sensor reading does not meet the specification.
+At the end of the test, this function will read sensor input to determine if the system is healthy, otherwise, raise an error if the sensor reading does not meet the specification.

+The function raises errors by **throw**ing the errors defined in enum.
+The keyword **throws** must be used after the function name to indicate this function will throw out errors.
 ```
 func testSystem() throws {
     // Run codes that test the system.